kumbulanit/t-sql/tech company/untitled/Module 14 - Pivoting and Grouping Sets/Lesson2_Working_with_Grouping_Sets.md

     WHERE e.IsActive = 1
       AND d.IsActive = 1
       AND e.HireDate >= DATEADD(YEAR, -5, GETDATE())  -- Recent hires only
-      AND e.BaseSalary > 0  -- Valid BaseSalary data only
+      AND e.BaseSalary > 0  -- Valid e.BaseSalary data only
 )
 SELECT
     ISNULL(Location, 'All Locations') AS Location,